Pupils with Special Educational Needs and Disabilities (SEND)

 klloyd@elystjohns.cambs.sch.uk

-Miss Lloyd's non-teaching hours are Wednesday & Thursday afternoons and all day on Fridays.
+Miss Lloyd’s non-teaching hours are Wednesday and Thursday afternoons and all day Friday.